 "Finding Home" was made in partnership with TIME, featuring work from Lynsey Addario, Aryn Baker, and Francesca Trianni.
 The project follows several refugee families, specifically focusing on the lives of mothers and newborns as they seek to resettle in Europe.
 "Finding Home" was nominated in the "Innovative Storytelling" category.

-"Down from the Mountains," produced by journalist and filmmaker Max Duncan, follows the lives of several children from the Yi ethnic group who are a part of the nine million children currently living without their parents in China.
+"Down from the Mountains," directed by journalist and filmmaker Max Duncan and produced by ChinaFile, follows the lives of several children from the Yi ethnic group who are a part of the nine million children currently living without their parents in China.
 Their parents work in a factory hundreds of miles away, leaving the children to work the farm and attend school on their own.
 The project looks into the dilemma that the parents struggle with: live with their children in poverty, or leave them to grow up on their own, but offer them a chance at a better life.
 "Down from the Mountains" was nominated in the "Long Form" category.

 View the full list of nominees on the World Press Photo website.